What to Pack for an Autumn or Spring Country Break

 - Near the coasts or up on hills?
 Windy.

-The closer to the coast, the warmer and windier; the further north you go the colder, so adjust your pack accordingly
+The closer to the coast, the warmer and windier; the further north you go the colder it gets, so adjust your packing accordingly.

-What to pack for an Autumn country break:
+What to pack for a Fall or Spring country break:

 What to Pack – to Wear